-Study To Assess The Safety, Pharmacokinetics, And Evaluate The Response To Anidulafungin When Treating Children With Invasive Candidiasis
+Study To Assess Pharmacokinetics, Safety & Efficacy of Anidulafungin When Treating Children With Invasive Candidiasis

 |Official Title:||A Prospective, Open-label Study To Assess The Pharmacokinetics, Safety & Efficacy Of Anidulafungin When Used To Treat Children With Invasive Candidiasis, Including Candidemia|

 Day 1: loading dose of 3 mg/kg (not to exceed 200 mg) Day 2 onwards: maintain a dose of 1.5 mg/kg (not to exceed 100 mg).
 Minimum total treatment duration is 14 days.
-Minimum IV anidulafungin treatment duration is 10 days; followed by oral fluconazole 6-12 mg/kg/day (not to exceed 800mg/day).
+Minimum IV anidulafungin treatment duration is 10 days for subjects with microbiologically confirmed ICC and 5 days for subjects at risk of candidiasis; followed by oral fluconazole 6-12 mg/kg/day (not to exceed 800mg/day).

 Other Name: Diflucan

-Please refer to this study by its ClinicalTrials.gov identifier: NCT00761267
+Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT00761267